 New docents must complete a comprehensive training program, depending on training availability, including both in-person and online components.

-Athena Training: A 3-level training designed to equip docents with knowledge of Project Athena, scientific literacy, content delivery methods, and effective communication techniques, ensuring docents are well-prepared to engage and educate museum visitors.
+Athena Training: A three-level training designed to equip docents with knowledge of Project Athena, scientific literacy, content-delivery methods, and effective communication techniques, ensuring docents are well-prepared to engage and educate Museum visitors.

 Benefits